-To avoid politicians in power exploiting the opportunity of re-districting to exercise gerrymandering, many suggested having a nonpartisan commission in charge of re-districting so that there would be no intention to gain political advantage for either side.
+To avoid politicians in power exploiting the opportunity of re-districting by gerrymandering, often suggested is the solution to have a nonpartisan commission in charge of re-districting so that there would be no intention to gain political advantage for either side.
 The idea is simple but the problem is the same.
 The political hot potato becomes: who should be in that commission?
+The political problem is only recasted in a different venue.
+The Non-Partisan Commission approach is practiced in Florida, but it still has to deal with the requirements of the Voters Rights Act, including the creation of districts for minority representation.
+The current apportionment rule requires a population of roughly 750,000 per single member district, the practice would be even more difficult when population dispersion is not so ideally congruent, but more clustered than spread out, as in the case of Pennsylvania.

-The political problem is only re-casted in a different venue.
-But since the approach will not involve research in using and understanding GIS, we will not discuss it further in this paper.
+It is unlikely the approach will further involve research in using and understanding GIS, we will not go on with the discussion in this paper.